You can log in to get your actual host names.

 IMAP Connection security: STARTTLS

-or IMAPS Port: 993
+IMAPS Port: 993

 IMAPS Connection security: SSL/TLS